-Baltimore free legal aid and assistance.
+Baltimore free legal aid and assistance from lawyers.

 Coordinating services in both Baltimore and across the state of Maryland, free legal aid is available for low income individuals.
 It can help with various civil matters, and there are additional programs available for the elderly and disabled in the region.
 The main resources available from the attorneys and pro-bono firms are noted below.

 Help with preventing evictions and/or foreclosures is available from the pro-bono Baltimore law firms.
 The legal support will assist both tenants and homeowners, and help them remain in their existing home or apartment.
 So if you have received a pay or quit notice from your landlord, some residents may be able to meet with an attorney for free advice on their rights and obligations.